-The cave which is now operated by the American Cave Conservation Association, was once the source of drinking water and hydroelectricity for the City.
-The cave was also commercialized from 1912 through 1943.
-Groundwater pollution from domestic and industrial sewage was one of the factors which led to the cave's closing in 1943.
-For 50 years Hidden River Cave was used as little more than an open sewer.
-In 1989 a new regional sewage treatment system developed by the Caveland Sanitation Authority corrected the problem.
+Hidden River Cave is located directly beneath the City of Horse Cave in south central Kentucky at 119 E Main St in Historic Horse Cave!
+Hidden River Cave / American Cave Museum is operated by the American Cave Conservation Association, and was once the source of drinking water and hydroelectricity for the City.
+The cave was commercialized from 1912 through 1943, groundwater pollution from domestic and industrial sewage was one of the factors which led to the cave's closing in 1943.
+For 50 years Hidden River Cave had been used as little more than an open sewer but in 1989 a new regional sewage treatment system developed by the Caveland Sanitation Authority corrected the problem.